liufuyang/note/src/sub/life_tips.md

 # Life tips

+## Important tips
+- Sleep is important, try best to get enough
+- Sport is important, daily sprint or long walk helps.
+  - Do not sit and work hard on something for a long time - 45M break is GOOD
+  - Do not be influenced by short videos for too long
+- Learn some tips on fast reading
+- Read more, focus more, plan better

 ## Morning tips
 * Most important time is the 1 hour in the morning
 * Make bed